BounceCheckBounceCheck

 • Inbox placement: 85% or higher is healthy

-A domain that hits these numbers consistently can scale toward the upper end of its inbox-level ceiling.
+The mechanics behind why mailbox providers weight these specific signals (positive vs negative engagement, IP-vs-domain reputation, blocklist triggers) are covered in email sender reputation explained.
+A domain that hits the thresholds above can scale toward the upper end of its inbox-level ceiling.
 A domain that misses any of them should pause volume increases until the cause is fixed.

 Warning Signs That Should Pause Sending